CodeLegg/Milestone-3/README.md

 A number of different security considerations were taken into account when putting together this project.

 **Use of .env file**

-Important credentials including DATABASE_URL and SECRET_KEY are located within .env file which is subsequently in a .gitignore file to ensure it remains secure.
-SECRET_KEY was initially located in __init__.py file, it has since been changed and moved to a more secure location in .env file, the database was also subsequently destroyed and rebuilt to produce a different DATABASE_URL.
+Vital credentials, such as DATABASE_URL and SECRET_KEY, are stored in a .env file, which is listed in the .gitignore file to maintain its confidentiality.
+Initially, the SECRET_KEY was stored in the init.py file but has been relocated to the more secure .env file.
+Additionally, the database was destroyed and reconstructed to generate a new DATABASE_URL.

 **Defensive Programming**

-Measures have been put in place throughout the site to prevent users from doing things they are not authorised to do.
-For example, A user who has not signed up to the site, cannot access any of the individual BiteBurst pages or unable to add a post.
-This has been implemented using @login_required decorators.
+The website incorporates various safeguards to restrict unauthorized actions by users.
+For instance, accessing individual BiteBurst pages or adding a post is restricted to signed-up users only.
+These restrictions are enforced using the @login_required decorators.

 **Password Hashing**

+ bcrypt: In Flask applications, bcrypt is a widely used library for securely hashing passwords.
+Password hashing is a crucial aspect of user authentication, as it ensures that passwords are stored securely in the database.
+Bcrypt employs a strong cryptographic hashing algorithm that incorporates salting and key stretching to protect against various forms of attacks, including brute-force and rainbow table attacks.
+Salting involves adding random data to each password before hashing, while key stretching involves applying the hashing algorithm multiple times to slow down the hashing process, making it more resilient against password cracking attempts.
+By utilizing bcrypt, Flask applications can enhance the security of user authentication and safeguard user passwords against unauthorized access.

 **Input Validation**

-The code checks if the email already exists in the database to prevent duplicate registrations.
-Validation checks on the length of the email, username, and password ensure that users provide sufficiently complex information.
-Passwords entered during the registration process are confirmed by having the user enter them twice.
-If they don't match, an error is shown.
+The provided code implements several measures to ensure the integrity and security of user registrations.
+Firstly, it verifies whether the email already exists in the database to prevent duplicate registrations.
+Additionally, it enforces validation checks on the length of the email, username, and password to ensure users provide sufficiently complex information.
+Furthermore, the registration process includes a password confirmation step, where users are required to enter their password twice for verification.
+In case of mismatch, an error message is displayed to prompt users to rectify the inconsistency.

 **Feedback to Users**

-Flash messages provide feedback to users about the status of their actions.
-For example, 'successful login or reasons for authentication failure'.
-However, care is taken not to provide overly specific errors.
-For example, rather than saying "incorrect password for given email," the feedback messages are generalised like 'Email does not exist' or 'Incorrect password, try again.'
+Flash messages serve to communicate the outcome of user actions, providing feedback such as successful login or reasons for authentication failure.
+However, these messages are crafted to maintain a balance between informing users and preserving security.
+Instead of overly specific errors like "incorrect password for given email," the messages are more generalized, stating 'Email does not exist' or 'Incorrect password, try again.'
+This approach ensures clarity for users while safeguarding sensitive information.

 ## Features